 How to Remove Oil or Fat-Based Stains

 Oil or fat-based stains, though less visible to the naked eye, can be just as challenging to remove.
-The trick?
-“Use shaving cream to remove oily stains,” suggests Bryan.
+The trick is something you probably already have in your pantry – baking powder..
 Here’s how to do it right:

 If All Else Fails, Try a Washable Rug

-While these tips work 90% of the time, there’s always that possibility that you may have to call it quits with your stained rug.
-If that’s the case, it’s good to know that you can always opt for a rug that can hold exceptionally well to stains.
-Ruggable rugs are machine washable, stain, and water-resistant, so you’ll always have fresh, clean rugs all the time!
+While these tips work 90% of the time, there’s always the possibility that you may have to call it quits with your stained rug.
+If that’s the case, it’s good to know that you can always opt for a rug that holds up exceptionally well to stains.
+Ruggable rugs are machine-washable, as well as stain-resistant, so you’ll have fresh, clean rugs all the time!